nearform/get-jwks/README.md

 ```

-Calling the asynchronous function `getPublicKey` will run the `getJwk` function to retrieve a matching key, then convert it to a PEM private key.
+Calling the asynchronous function `getPublicKey` will run the `getJwk` function to retrieve a matching key, then convert it to a PEM public key.
 It requires the same arguments as `getJwk`.

 ### clearCache